On the origin of multifrequency temporal and spectral variability in Ton 599: Results and Discussions

-In general, the observed PSD can be fitted with a single power law model which can be defined as $P(\nu) \propto \nu^{-\beta}$, where $\beta$ is the slope.
-Depending upon the value of the slope parameter, the earlier results suggest that the variability in high energy bands (X-ray and gamma-ray) is characterized by pink or flicker noise (\citealt{Abdo_2010, Isobe_2014, Abdollahi_2017} ) and in lower energy (radio and optical) by damped/red-noise type processes (\citealt{Max2014, Nilsson2018}).
+In general, the observed PSD can be fitted with a single power law model, which can be defined as $P(\nu) \propto \nu^{-\beta}$, where $\beta$ is the slope.
+Depending upon the value of the slope parameter, the earlier results suggest that the variability in high energy bands (X-ray and gamma-ray) is characterised by pink or flicker noise ($\beta=1$) \citep{Abdo_2010, Isobe_2014, Abdollahi_2017} and in lower energy (radio and optical) by damped/red-noise type processes ($\beta=2$) \citep{Max2014, Nilsson2018}.
 The $\beta$ $\sim$ 0 interpreted as an uncorrelated white-noise-type stochastic process \citep{1978ComAp...7..103P}.
 However, \cite{1978ComAp...7..103P} also interpreted $\beta$ $\sim$ 1 \& 2 as a flicker (or pink-noise) and damped random-walk (or red-noise) type correlated stochastic processes, respectively.

 To probe the characteristic variability time scale and the type of variability in Ton 599, we produced the gamma-ray light curve from August 2008 to August 2024 ($\sim$ 16 years).
-We have produced the power spectrum using the discrete Fourier transform following the \cite{vaughan2003characterizing} and then fit it with a simple power law.
-The observed and fitted PSD is shown in Fig~\ref{fig:psd}.
-The best fitted slope is estimated as 1.16 suggesting a pink-noise kind of stochastic variability in the light curve of Ton 599.
-We do not see any signature of curvature or break in the power spectrum suggesting a much longer characteristic time scale is involved in the gamma-ray variability of Ton 599 and therefore much longer baseline light curve is needed to probe that.
-With the Fermi still in operation, we hope Ton 599 will be monitored continuously for a longer duration and possibly the break in the PSD can be observed.
+We have produced the power spectrum using the discrete Fourier transform following the \citet{vaughan2003characterizing} and then fit it with a simple power law.
+The observed and fitted PSD is shown in Figure~\ref{fig_psd}. {The best-fitted slope ($\beta$) is estimated as $\beta=1.16$, suggesting a pink-noise kind of stochastic variability in the light curve of Ton 599.
+Pink noise or flickering represents that the light curve has more power in the short-term variability \citep{vaughan2003characterizing}.} We do not see any signature of curvature or break in the power spectrum,m suggesting a much longer characteristic time scale is involved in the gamma-ray variability of Ton 599 and, therefore, a much longer baseline light curve is needed to probe that.
+With the Fermi, which is still in operation, we hope Ton 599 will be monitored continuously for a much longer duration and possibly the break in the PSD can be observed.